gatemezing/ign-iswc2014/vocabularies/README.md

   3- **ignf.ttl** is the vocabulary for CRS in RDF.

   4- **topo.ttl** is the file containing the vocabulary for topographic entities.

-  5 - **instancesgeofla.ttl* contains SKOS concepts for the statut of a district.
+  5- **instancesgeofla.ttl** contains SKOS concepts for the statut of a district.